IvanRublev/CleanTemplates/README.md

 To learn more about Clean Swift and the VIP cycle, read: http://clean-swift.com/clean-swift-ios-architecture To get the original concept of the Clean Architecture, see Uncle Bob's explanation: https://www.youtube.com/watch?v=o_TH-Y78tt4

+## Example

+See the example [MyLife2](https://github.com/IvanRublev/MyLife2) app that is written in Swift via the Clean Templates.

 # Installation

 To install the Clean Architecture XCode templates, run: